What is Uterus transplantation?

 - The uterus will be matched to the subject using several selection parameters – to reduce the chance of rejection.

 - Women must be between 40-60 years of age.

 - Women who are younger than 40 years of age, who have had successful pregnancies and have undergone permanent sterilization.

 - Women with a good health condition and must have no history of diabetes or hypertension, have a BMI of less than 30, have had at least one full-term delivery, and be cancer-free for at least five years.

 How is uterus transplantation performed?

-Uterus with its blood supply is removed from the donor and transplanted to the recipient through the microvascular anastomosis.
+The uterus with its blood supply is removed from the donor and transplanted to the recipient through the microvascular anastomosis.
 Before performing the transplant surgery; the recipient will undergo controlled ovarian hyperstimulation and egg collection before the transplant surgery.

 A life-enhancing procedure

 The ability to get a uterus transplant will be a huge help for many women who want to conceive.
-Research suggests Trusted Source that for some women with AUFI, infertility may cause emotional distress, strain to their relationships, or challenges to their sense of identity and control.
+Research suggests Trusted Source that for some women with AUFI, infertility may cause emotional distress, strain their relationships, or challenges their sense of identity and control.
 For those women who have AUFI, uterine transplants may not be life-saving, but they’re life-enhancing.

 What are the risks and complications of a Uterus Transplant?